ertekinbatuhan/Games/README.md

 ## Architecture Used
-The Game App is built using the MVVM (Model-View-ViewModel) architectural pattern.
+The Games App is built using the MVVM (Model-View-ViewModel) architectural pattern.
 This architecture helps to separate the business logic and data handling from the user interface, making the app more modular, testable, and maintainable.

 - **Model**:Represents the data and business logic of the application.
 It is responsible for data operations, including fetching, storing, and managing application data.
 The Model communicates with external services or databases, ensuring that the app has the most current and accurate information.
 - **View**: The user interface of the app, responsible for displaying data to users and handling user interactions.
 The View observes the ViewModel for changes in the data and updates the user interface accordingly, ensuring a responsive and dynamic experience.